Fiserv/banking-hub/docs/fintechs/payments.md

 **How is it used:** These APIs can be used to create or integrate applications that deliver frictionless money movement through novel channels.

-Begin the integration with following services of Payments domian in API Explorer:
+Begin the integration with following services of Payments domain in API Explorer:
 * [Account Transaction Response Service](../api/?type=post&path=/accttrnresponse/secured)
 * [Credit Service](../api/?type=post&path=/credits)
 * [Debit Service](../api/?type=post&path=/debits)